ABM4ALL/Melodie/docs/html/_sources/installation.rst.txt

 Developer Installation
 ----------------------
-To install for development, first clone the repository and then install via pip's development mode.
+To contribute to Melodie, first clone the repository and set up an editable install using pip.

 .. code-block:: shell

    git clone git@github.com:ABM4ALL/Melodie.git
    cd Melodie

-   # Install the requirements
-   pip install -r build_requirements.txt pip install -r requirements.txt
+   # Create and activate a virtual environment (recommended)
+   python -m venv .venv
+   source .venv/bin/activate  # On Windows use `.venv\Scripts\activate`

+   # Install in editable mode.
+This also installs all required dependencies.
-   pip3 install -e .
+   pip install -e .

-To build with developing mode and build binary extensions in place, use the following commands:
+To rebuild the Cython binary extensions in-place after making changes, run:

 .. code-block:: shell

    # Build the Cython packages
    python setup.py build_ext -i

-   # Run pytest to check if the installation finished successfully.
+   # Run pytest to verify the installation and check your changes.
    pytest